mklcp/ithkey/readme.md

 ![](./ithkuil_font_map_00-4f.png)

 ![](./ithkuil_font_map_00-7f.png)

+More examples can be found in the `test.html` file, to be opened with a browser.
+This file presents also some tests the max range of diacritic uses for one diacritic slot after a base char, it may be interesting to see them to understand how work the font.

 ## Logic of the keyboard
 Here is the current maps of the keyboard.
 The numbers to the right precise the row level, and the letters are the same abbreviations as used before, only in lowercase for convenience.